ClojureBridge/drawing/curriculum/create-something.md

 Using programming terms, the problem here is that all three snowflakes share the same `y` parameter.
-Given that adding multiple `y` parameters would solve the problem--but how?
+Given that using multiple `y` parameters would solve the problem--but how?

+### step 5-1 Change `y` parameters to maps with speeds

 As she used `vector` for the x parameters, the `vector` would be a good data structure to have different `y` parameters as well.
 However, this